leannmlindsey/TANGO_BENCHMARKING/README.md

 Step 1: Clone this github repository which holds the benchmarking scripts

-Step 2: Clone TANGO and comparison libraries and compile binaries
+Step 2: Clone GPU libraries and compile

+Step 3: Clone CPU libraries, copy over multithreaded test programs and compile

-Step 3: Submit the bash scripts for benchmarking
+Step 4: Submit the bash scripts for benchmarking

 ## Dependencies